-Purchaser may withhold or decrease future payments to Provider in the event that Purchaser determines claims have been paid in error or that Provider has failed to perform services in accordance with this Contract and/or any addendums, attachments, amendments, or exhibits attached to it.
+Purchaser may withhold or decrease future payments to Provider in the event that Purchaser determines claims have been overpaid, paid in error or that Provider has failed to perform services in accordance with this Contract and/or any addendums, attachments, amendments, or exhibits attached to it.
+LCI will use all standard practices available to recover claims overpayments/billing errors including provider refund or recoupment.